Thursday 20 March 2025, 9.30am – 4pm (GMT)

 Emerging technologies continue to shape our world – both for good and, unfortunately, for bad.
 AI is emerging as the ‘technology’ that will either solve all our problems or lead to our extinction as a species.
 While AI dominates the emerging tech landscape, there is much more to consider.
 The growing adoption of sensors as part of the ‘Internet of Things’ presents new challenges, particularly around the convergence of OT and IT, as well as the ongoing risks posed by legacy technologies to businesses.
 Then there’s quantum technology, advancing rapidly.
 We are all aware of the threat quantum poses to current encryption methods, but what other risks are associated with adopting quantum technology, and what new threats might it amplify or create?

 Historically, we’ve developed and adopted new technologies without fully considering their security implications until later.
 But adding security as an afterthought is neither cost-effective nor efficient.
 Looking ahead and considering how we would like technology to evolve is essential, though not without its challenges.
-So, join us as we explore how we can influence norms in innovation, particularly with quantum technology, without resorting to overly conservative approaches that could stifle transformative advancements like AI.
+We explored how we can influence norms in innovation, particularly with quantum technology, without resorting to overly conservative approaches that could stifle transformative advancements like AI.
 And, as always, let’s not forget the policymakers, who face the difficult task of balancing ethics while maintaining technical parity with those less scrupulous.

 Welcome and introductions